jamf/ReEnroller/README.md

 Thanks @fauxserve for coming up with the idea and initial bash version.

 ## History
+- 2021-09-05: Fixed issue where an attempt to backup/restore existing configuration profiles was done and shouldn't be.

 - 2021-07-21: Fixed issue with call automated device enrollment setting was ignored.

 - 2021-02-17: Fixed issue that related to migrations from Jamf School.